javier123454321/knowledgeBase/JavaScript/ArrayOperators/forEach.md

 # Array Operators

-JS has built in array operators.
+JS has built in [[array operators]].
 Allows you to modify and operate on the data.

 ## forEach
 the `forEach()` operator allows you to do something to each item in the array.